 Director of Special Education Post-Master's Certificate

-We are seeking dynamic professionals who desire to promote positive school outcomes through a career in special education administration and who desire to complete their program as efficiently as possible while maintaining a busy professional work life.
-Participants in the cohort will:
+We are seeking dynamic professionals who desire to promote positive school outcomes through a career as a special education administrator.

-meet four weekends each academic semester at the ISU Normal, IL campus on Friday evening and Saturday;
+meet approximately four weekends each academic semester virtually on Friday evenings and on Saturday mornings and early afternoons

-complete 24 credit hours of advanced coursework including 4-6 hours of special education administration professional practice in the schools; and
+complete 24 credit hours of advanced coursework including four-six hours of special education administration professional practice

 may be required to complete an additional special education cross categorical instructional methods course depending on their Master's degree program content (e.g., school psychology, speech-language pathology, or social work).